dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 You can finally pitch the results to your clients next Monday.
-At the back of your mind, you imagined the clients' impressed looks on the astonishing feat.
+At the back of your mind, you can already see your clients' impressed look on the astonishing feat.

-Finally, on the pitching day, just when you thought things are going in the right direction.
+On the pitching day, just when you thought things are going in the right direction.
 One of the clients asked,

 "**Does your model run on our existing CPU?**"

 You flinched.
 That wasn't something you anticipated.
-You tried to convince them that GPUs are "the way forward" and it is "the best way" to run your model in real-time.
+You tried to convince them that GPUs are *"the way forward"* and it's *"the best way"* to run your model in real-time.

 You scanned the room and begin to notice the looks on their faces 👇